Lankyexchange Review (TheGlobalTradeFX24.com is a SCAM!)

 So, after 48 hours, he would have $3500 + $1050 = $4550.
 However, he reports having $10,500.

-• Links to Faceook, Twitter, and YouTube on the website lead to the platforms themselves, and not to a company page.
+• Links to Facebook, Twitter, and YouTube on the website lead to the platforms themselves and not to a company page.

 • The Copyright text changes from page to page.
-For example, on the Investment page it says: “© 2020 Globalforextrading.”
+For example, the Investment page says: “© 2020 Globalforextrading.”

 The text “This is the main and only instrument for attracting investments from individuals.
-Our investment activity is regulated at the legislative level and is” can be found on a YouTube video about bitmainsinc.com as well as on legal-earning.com, both defunct websites.
+Our investment activity is regulated at the legislative level and is” can be found on a YouTube video about bitmainsinc.com and on legal-earning.com, both defunct websites.

-Also mentorinfinityminingcompany.uk is a clone of theglobaltradefx24.com, which is titled MentorInfinity.
+Also, mentorinfinityminingcompany.uk is a clone of theglobaltradefx24.com, titled MentorInfinity.

 Want to be kept updated regarding scams?